relaycorp/letro-website/index.md

 # Letro

 Letro is a service like email, but it's designed to solve the challenges we face in the 21st century.

-Like email, Letro will be decentralised and based on open standards.
-Unlike email, all messages will be end-to-end encrypted, spamming and phishing will be virtually impossible, and users could send and receive messages even if they don't have access to the Internet.
+Like email, Letro is decentralised and based on open standards.
+Unlike email, all messages are end-to-end encrypted, spamming and phishing will be virtually impossible, and users could send and receive messages even if they don't have access to the Internet -- all thanks to [Awala](https://awala.network).

+Here's Letro in action:

 {% include youtube_video.html id='FDQRpHKkrQU' %}